Push/Pull logoPush/Pull

 PPL divides training into three sessions: push muscles, pull muscles, and legs.
 It is popular because it supports higher training frequency while keeping sessions focused and repeatable.

 Need a deeper breakdown?
-Read the workout splits guide to compare PPL with upper/lower and full body options.
+Read the workout splits guide to compare PPL with upper/lower and full body options, or use the workout split generator if you want a schedule-first recommendation.

 Templates for PPL and beyond.